transfem-org/TransFish/README.md

 ## 😉 Tips & Tricks

+- When editing the config file, please don't fill out the settings at the bottom.
+They're designed *only* for managed hosting, not self hosting.
+Those settings are much better off being set in Calckey's control panel.
 - I'd ***strongly*** recommend against using CloudFlare, but if you do, make sure to turn code minification off.
 - For push notifications, run `npx web-push generate-vapid-keys`, the put the public and private keys into Control Panel > General > ServiceWorker.
 - For translations, make a [DeepL](https://deepl.com) account and generate an API key, then put it into Control Panel > General > DeepL Translation.